-The application process for the 2018 intake is now open.
+The application process for the 2018 intake is now closed.

 We offer two pathways (Technical and Manufacturing) on our Gloucestershire-based Engineering Apprenticeship Scheme.
 Although there are some similarities, the pathways do differ in terms of placements and where you will end up in your career.

 Both Technical and Manufacturing apprentices will be based full-time at college for the first year.
 The second and third years will see you starting on-site placements (through 6-month rotations) with continued day release.
 All apprentices will spend some time in the Machine Shop and Production areas.

 At this point placements will be based on the chosen pathway, with Manufacturing apprentices remaining within, and specialising in, an area of the manufacturing division.
 Technical apprentices will move into the product divisions.